Monday April 10, 2017

-At Hostinger our vision is to enable millions of people around the globe to unlock the power of Internet by giving them tools to learn, create and grow online.
-We provide a world class website hosting platform for over 29 million users in 178 countries, with 15k new sign-ups on average every day.
+At Hostinger our vision is to enable millions of people around the globe to unlock the power of the internet by giving them tools to learn, create, and grow online.
+We provide a world-class website hosting platform for over 1.2 million users worldwide.
 With such growth comes complexity.

-Our once simple business is now encompassing 40+ different websites, all run on different technologies, therefore our number one challenge is to align the team.
-Uniting a company under one goal in a shifting and competitive landscape has been no mean feat.
+Our once simple business now encompasses 40+ different websites, all powered by different technologies.
+That’s why our number one challenge is to align the team.
+Uniting a company towards one goal in a shifting and competitive landscape is no mean feat.
 Seeing the bigger picture has been absolutely crucial ever since our engineers had to divide their attention between several different projects running simultaneously.
-This has pushed us towards an exploration of new methods and tools, which would allow us to increase our productivity and lead us to a more united team.
+This has pushed us to explore new methods and tools which would allow us to increase our productivity and lead us to a more united team.

-One of the first tools applied was KPI (Key Performance Indicator), set for each team member.
-We structured departments based on their function (developers, system engineers, customer service, marketing) and fostered an open and transparent culture to ensure a clear vision of how daily line of work contributes to the overall company goals.
-Results were moderate, therefore we continued our search of game-changing strategies.
+Key performance indicators (KPIs) were one of the first tools we applied.
+They are individually set for each team member.
+We structured departments based on their function (developers, system engineers, customer service, marketing) and fostered an open and transparent culture to ensure a clear vision of how the daily line of work contributes to the overall company goals.
+Results were moderate, so we continued in our search for game-changing strategies.

-Last year, just as we were about to embark on yet another growth phase, an ex co-colleague introduced me to a second tool we applied – OKRs (Objectives and Key Results).
+Last year, just as we were about to experience yet another growth phase, an ex-colleague introduced me to the second tool that we applied – OKRs (objectives and key results).
 I was instantly hooked and clearly saw that it is the way for us to go.

-Now, as we have just finished our second set of quarterly OKRs and are over 8 months into the practice, we clearly see and can state the results and positive outcome it has brought to our company.
+Now, as we have just finished our second set of quarterly OKRs and are over 8 months into the practice, we clearly see and can state the results and the positive results they have brought to our company.
 Combined OKRs and two other hyper-efficient practices have sky-rocketed our productivity.

-Together, these are the 3 processes that have changed the game:
+Together, these are the 3 processes that have been game-changing:

-- Cross-functional agile team structure based on product
+- Cross-functional Agile team structure based on the product

 - Biweekly sprints

-The single most important tool in increasing productivity for us was OKRs – a very simple, but extremely powerful organizational goal setting tool.
+The single most important tool to increase our productivity was OKRs – a very simple, but extremely powerful way to set organizational goal.

-OKRs have helped us to stay focused on our company goals and reflect on progress each quarter.
-Some of the biggest tech companies in the world use OKRs, such as Google, Linkedin, and Zynga together with many others.
-The important part here is that at least 70% of objectives and key results come from employees.
+OKRs have helped us stay focused on our company goals and reflect on each quarter’s progress.
+Some of the biggest tech companies in the world, such as Google, LinkedIn, and Zynga, use OKRs.
+The important thing here is that at least 70% of objectives and key results come from employees.

 Breaking down OKRs